-This was a meal that was born out of needing to feed a hungry crowd fast!
-I had made Taco Soup before so I knew it was easy and I had plenty of ingredients on hand to work with.
-Plus, we’ve been on a “taco” kick lately so this was the way to go.
-(Check out my Instant Pot Taco Pasta and Instant Pot Salsa Chicken if you haven’t already!)
+This was a meal born out of needing to feed a hungry family fast!
+I had made Taco Soup before, so I knew it was easy and I had plenty of ingredients on hand to work with.
+Plus, we’ve been on a “taco” kick lately, so this was the way to go.

 Which Beans Are Best for Taco Soup?

 So this one is a toss-up.
-This recipe for Instant Pot Taco Soup is meant to be easy and quick.
+I made this recipe for Instant Pot Taco Soup to be easy and quick.
 For this reason, I used canned beans, and I used the ones I had in my pantry.
-Red Kidney Beans, Pinto Beans, and Black Beans are what I used and the combination was perfect.
+Red Kidney Beans, Pinto Beans, and Black Beans are what I used, and the combination was perfect.
 That being said, I really feel you could use any canned bean and it would still taste delicious.
 Just make sure to add the beans with the liquid, do not drain them.
 That liquid holds lots of delicious flavor.

 What Kind of Ground Beef Is Best for Taco Soup?